Jamil Sulong: Personal life

-Aside from filmmaking, Sulong is also an active poet and comic book artist.
-In 2008, his wife Rosnani Jamil passed away.
-Sulong also announced his retirement from all works on the same year.
-Together they have three children.
-Arjunaidi Sulong, Anwardi Sulong and Asnadi Sulong who live in New Jersey, United States and known to have married a woman there.
+Aside from filmmaking, Sulong was also an active poet and comic book artist.
+In 2008, his wife Rosnani Jamil died.
+Sulong also announced his retirement from all work in the same year.
+Together they had three children.
+Arjunaidi Sulong, Anwardi Sulong and Asnadi Sulong, who lives in Dallas, Texas, United States.
 Sulong also have one adopted daughter, Puan Murniati Jamil.

 Death

-After visiting his grandchildren, Sulong suddenly collapse due to common cold.
-He pass away on 25 September 2014.
-His funeral is attended by several of his junior actor: Erma Fatima, Aziz M. Osman, Bade Hj.
+After visiting his grandchildren, Sulong suddenly collapsed due to a common cold.
+He died on 25 September 2014.
+His funeral was attended by several of his junior actors: Erma Fatima, Aziz M. Osman, Bade Hj.
 Azmi, and Harun Salim Bachik.